ciencialatitud0/EPIC_4/EPIC_4/info/programme.md

 15h00 - 17h00: Tutorial 4: Introduction to deep learning for bioimage analysis (Andrés Morales-Naverrete, Konstanz)

+This hands-on tutorial provides an introductory overview of deep learning techniques tailored for bioimage analysis.
+Participants will learn fundamental concepts of deep learning, including neural networks, convolutional neural networks (CNNs), and their applications in the analysis of biological images.
+The tutorial emphasizes practical implementation, guiding attendees through the process of preparing image datasets, training deep learning models, and evaluating their performance.
+By the end of the session, participants will have gained the skills necessary to apply deep learning methods to their bioimaging projects

 # Day 3: Wednesday 24 July 2024
 #### Advanced topics on Computational Physics Tools and Machine Learning